fred-juma/Certified-Kubernetes-Administrator/36. DNS/core_DNS.md

 They could be in different namespaces.
 First locate the applications.
 The web server interface can be seen by clicking the tab Web Server at the top of your terminal.

-First check the webapp and mysql pods and which namespace they are deployed in **Both are in payroll namespace**
+First check the webapp and mysql pods and which namespace they are deployed in **mysql in payroll namespace, while webapp in default namespace**

 ```bash
 controlplane ~ ➜  kubectl get pod -A